mzen17/Termux-Applications-Installation/applications/Vesktop.md

 There still seems to be some GPU bugs (I use the mesa freedreno dri3 driver), but it seems to be the driver not Vesktop.
 ![vesktop-bugs](https://github.com/mzen17/Termux-Applications-Installation/assets/92705460/d22eda67-7d7c-4e57-8c13-7cf6c8b2bd5e)

-Anyways, I'll be dropping the tarball here in case anyone needs a termux-specific vesktop.
-It will be in the packages folder.
+Anyways, I'll be dropping the tarball in a cdn ([click to download](https://repository.termux.mzen.dev/vesktop-1.5.2-arm64-termux.tar.gz)) if anyone wants to download it.